There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - La Bodeguita Havanera: a bar/restaurant with live salsa bands on weekends.
 Closed on Sunday.

-2# Bars in Manila and Parque Poblado: a chill Medellin nightlife in El Poblado
+2# Bars in Manila and Parque Poblado

 - Le rooftop of Los Patios – An excellent hostel – is a fun place to get a few drinks to meet other travelers